builing survey builing survey

 The Buyers' Story

 Jan Thomas ran an accounts department supervising around 60 people, but she was hankering for a total change of career and had been thinking of running her own wine bar for sometime.
-One day in November 2003 she went into work as usual and on the spur of the moment decided that it was time to make a decision about her future life and handed in her notice there and then.
+One day she went into work as usual and on the spur of the moment decided that it was time to make a decision about her future life and handed in her notice there and then.
 She had decided to follow her dream.
 She rang her husband and told him of her decision and despite his surprise he said he would back Jan all the way.
 Jan had never worked behind a bar before, her husband had - but many years previous to this.

 With her notice handed in Jan and Paul talked about their new venture and decided that one of their criteria would be to be located fairly near Jan's family, particularly Jan's mum who had a background as a cook, and would be working in the new establishment.
 They set to work researching businesses available.